Neonate Exams Must Blend Efficiency, Accuracy

 “We do a complete blood count to make sure the animal has the right number of red blood cells and white blood cells.
 We bank serum, in case we need to do disease investigation in the future or if other institutions ask for research samples.”

-Fossil Rim’s Veterinary Technician Brenda Cordova takes the blood samples back to the vet clinic and performs all of the aforementioned assessments in-house.
+Fossil Rim’s veterinary technician takes the blood samples back to the vet clinic and performs all of the aforementioned assessments in-house.

 Calves are weighed on the spot.